When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: Additional User Study Results

+The main effects for attribution source describe how trust differs across attribution categories \emph{within the attack condition}.
+Compared with explanation-based trials, prior-knowledge-based trials do not differ significantly in trust under attack ($\beta=-0.06$, SE $=0.14$, 95\% CI $[-0.34, 0.22]$, $p=.691$).
+In contrast, trust-in-AI-based trials show significantly lower trust than explanation-based trials ($\beta=-0.50$, SE $=0.17$, 95\% CI $[-0.83, -0.17]$, $p=.003$), as do trials labeled ``Other'' ($\beta=-1.98$, SE $=0.25$, 95\% CI $[-2.48, -1.49]$, $p<.001$).
+These results indicate that, under adversarial conditions, explanation-based trust remains comparatively stable, whereas trust attributed to the AI system itself or to other reasons is associated with lower trust.

-The key pattern emerges in the interaction terms.
-The interaction between \textit{Condition} and \textit{Prior knowledge} is positive and highly significant ($\beta=1.24$, $p<.001$), implying that prior-knowledge users trust the system significantly more in the non-attack condition than under attack.
-Prior-knowledge-based mean trust decreases from $5.76$ (non-attack) to $4.47$ (attack).
-This result implies that prior-knowledge users are markedly more sensitive to adversarial explanations and substantially reduce their trust when answers are incorrect.
+The interaction between \textit{Condition (Non-attack)} and \textit{Prior Knowledge} is positive and highly significant ($\beta=1.22$, SE $=0.15$, 95\% CI $[0.93, 1.52]$, $p<.001$), indicating that the non-attack condition increases trust substantially more for prior-knowledge-based trials than for explanation-based trials.
+Concretely, the estimated mean trust for prior-knowledge-based trials rises from 4.47 under attack to 5.76 under non-attack.
+This result suggests that participants who rely on their own knowledge are markedly more sensitive to whether the underlying answer is correct, and substantially reduce their trust when explanations accompany incorrect outputs.
 In contrast, the interactions for ``Other'' and ``Trust in AI'' are not significant, indicating that these groups maintained similar trust levels regardless of explanation correctness.

+We additionally computed a Type II ANOVA as a descriptive effect-size summary of the OLS model.
+All three terms were statistically significant: \textit{Condition} ($F=48.10$, $p<.001$), \textit{Attribution} ($F=58.55$, $p<.001$), and \textit{Condition $\times$ Attribution} ($F=39.44$, $p<.001$).
+The partial $\eta^2$ values were $0.0063$ for condition, $0.0228$ for attribution, and $0.0155$ for the interaction, indicating that attribution source and its interaction with condition explain more trust variance than condition alone.
+This pattern is consistent with the OLS results: adversarial framing does not uniformly reduce trust, but instead has a stronger effect when users rely on prior knowledge than when they rely on the explanation itself.